O&P Design Software: Why Clinical Control Matters More Than Automation

 Scanner limitations

-This leads to time spent cleaning and correcting data before actual design even begins.
+As a result, significant time is spent cleaning and correcting data before actual design even begins.

 A more effective approach is to prepare scan data intelligently before it reaches the design stage.
 This includes: